Global

 **Examples**

 Repeats the specified function the specified number of times.
-Returns the number of iterations.
-REPEAT(x, func) is shorthand for FOR(1, x, func).
+Returns the number of iterations.\

 **Parameters**